21st May 2020

 I am a second year student whose exams have been cancelled, will work still be set for me and do I still need to do it?

-We are currently awaiting guidance on how qualifications will be awarded.
 Students should complete work as advised by their teachers so that they can make accurate assessments of student progress.
-The government is due to address this issue within the next couple of days, so we will update when we know more.
+Take a look at the guidance above regarding how grades will be awarded.

 What do students do if they don’t have access to the internet or a computer/device to access online learning from home?